willsun88/minesweeper-rl/README.md

 # minesweeper-rnn
-Creating Minesweeper from scratch, then training an RNN to play it
+Creating Minesweeper from scratch, then training a NN to play it